yuchanns/ginja/README.md

 # ginja

-A Go binding for [minijinja](https://github.com/mitsuhiko/minijinja), with an optimized C layer.
+A Go binding for [minijinja](https://github.com/mitsuhiko/minijinja), featuring a custom C layer designed for Go integration.

+## Overview

+Ginja provides Go developers with access to the minijinja template engine while addressing some integration challenges found in existing solutions.

 ## Motivation

 The [official C-binding of minijinja](https://github.com/mitsuhiko/minijinja/tree/main/minijinja-cabi) uses **TLS** (Thread Local Storage) for error handling, which requires `runtime.LockOSThread` when used with Go.
-This can impact performance and complicate error management.
+This approach can complicate error management and may impact Go's concurrency patterns.

+The [official minijinja-go](https://github.com/mitsuhiko/minijinja/tree/main/minijinja-go) relies on **CGO**, which introduces build complexity and additional dependencies.

+## Features

-ginja provides a more idiomatic Go experience by implementing a custom C layer that avoids TLS, enabling seamless integration with Go's concurrency model.
+Ginja aims to provide a more straightforward Go integration by:

+- **TLS-free C layer**: Implements a custom C interface that avoids Thread Local Storage, allowing better integration with Go's concurrency model
+- **CGO-free approach**: Uses **purego + libffi** to eliminate CGO dependency, simplifying the build process and maintaining Go's cross-compilation capabilities
+- **Go-idiomatic API**: Designed to feel natural within Go codebases